 We will support work on the equine agenda that directly supports the stated aims of the industry's strategy and in the following areas:

 - The improvement of the welfare of current or former Thoroughbred racehorses.

 - Veterinary research into the Thoroughbred horse that will benefit both the breed and the sport.

-We will support work on the development and strengthening of those charities working to support the industry and in particular those supporting the people and equine agendas.
-We will support work in the following areas:
+We will support work on the development and strengthening of those charities and organisations working to deliver charitable activities across the industry:

 - Research to better understand risks and issues faced by the industry.

 - Work to develop organisations' capacity and capability to better support the industry.